oopoll/firefly-starter-nextjs/README.md

 ## Learn More

+Browse the [Firefly API documentation](https://api.firefly.oopoll.com/docs) for an overview of currently available endpoints.

+> **NOTE**: The API is currently in active development and subject to change until stated otherwise.

 For more information about the stack used in this project:
 - [Next.js](https://nextjs.org) - React framework
 - [TypeScript](https://www.typescriptlang.org/) - Type safety